Congratulations! The arrival of a new baby is an exciting event, and we at St.Peter's will be delighted to be part of this happy time.

-Because a Christening involves an agreement between the parents (and godparents) and the church to bring up your baby in the church, it makes best sense for the service to take place in your local church (even if you were married or baptised or went to school in Pedmore.)
+Because a Christening involves an agreement between the parents (and godparents) and the church to bring up your baby in the church, it makes best sense for the service to take place in your local church where you can easily and regularly attend worship.
 What matters is the future, and in particular, the spiritual nurture of your child.
 So it is usually best to go along to your local church.
-Of course, if St Peter's is your spiritual 'home', the service should take place at Pedmore!
+Of course, if St Peter's is your spiritual 'home', the service can take place at Pedmore!

 What about Godparents?